 The winning name celebrates “the bents”, the column-and-beam structures that frame the space under the Gardiner Expressway.
 Learn more about bents.

-The design has advanced in preparation for a phased series of openings in 2017.
-The area to be completed by July 1, 2017 will include: preliminary connecting trails and landscaping; a platform in front of the Fort York Visitor Centre; the initial stages of the large performance space adjacent to Strachan Avenue.
-A second stage to be completed in winter 2017 will include: the skating trail and building, and a third, to be completed in summer 2018, will finalize the last pieces and complete the full vision for the space including; the final trail connections and landscaping; and the full development of the performance space adjacent to Strachan Avenue.
+The design has advanced in preparation for a phased series of openings in 2017 and 2018.
+The first area to be completed will include: preliminary connecting trails and landscaping; a platform in front of the Fort York Visitor Centre; the initial stages of the large performance space adjacent to Strachan Avenue.
+A second stage to be completed will include: the skating trail and building, and a third will finalize the last pieces and complete the full vision for the space including; the final trail connections and landscaping; and the full development of the performance space adjacent to Strachan Avenue.

 The Bentway sits on public land and will be open and accessible to the public year-round.
 It will be run by our not-for-profit organization, The Bentway Conservancy, which will provide administrative and operational leadership, ensuring that the space engages the surrounding community and city as a whole, offers a broad spectrum of innovative events and programming, is safe and accessible, and is financially sustainable.
 We will work very closely with the City Toronto and the surrounding community, including Fort York National Historic Site, to be a respectful steward of this public space.

 The Bentway’s 1.75km of trails and activity spaces will run from Strachan Avenue to Spadina Avenue.
 The Bentway will provide cultural and community programming and events that celebrate Toronto’s unique creative energy: music, food, theatre, art, education, civic events, dance, sports and recreation.
 When you come visit you will be able to do everything from walk your dog, join a running group, participate in an immersive dance performance, listen to a concert, learn to skate, shop at a farmer’s market and so much more.